this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - bha_weight_units
      - bha weight units (String)

-This function calculates the round trip tons miles for an opertion.
+This function calculates the round trip tons miles for an operation.
 The function takes in eleven value inputs(Integers or Floats) and six units input(String).
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of weight per length units that can be input into the function see the Weight Length units section under Drilling Conversions.
 To see the range of weight units that can be input into the function see the Weight units section under General Conversions.
-The function returns a float for the calculated ton miles.
+The function returns a float for the calculated ton-miles.

 .. code:: python